 Before we begin with the more complicated facts and fun bits though, you need to understand the basic formula of weight loss: You need to burn more calories than you consume.

-There are a few factors that affect how much calories you burn, and the noticeable ones are:
+There are a few factors that affect how many calories you burn, and the noticeable ones are:

 - Intensity of your workout